Benjamin Wedro, MD, FACEP, FAAEM

 - Find a local Doctor in your town

-While the patient's history and physical examination are the building blocks of making a medical diagnosis, the ability to peer inside the body can be a powerful tool.
+While the patient's history and physical examination are the initial steps of making a medical diagnosis, the ability to peer inside the body can be a powerful tool.
 Ultrasound is an imaging technique that provides that ability to medical practitioners.

 What is an ultrasound?